Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 };
 ```

 As specified in the code, a microcode string is defined for each macroop mnemonic,
 encapsulating the macroop definitions implemented in GEM5 DSL.
-Since the
+Given that these
-microcode strings are distributed across individual ISA files for each macroop,
+microcode strings are spread across individual ISA files for each macroop, it is
-all microcode string should be collected from multiple ISA files.
+necessary to gather all the microcode strings from multiple ISA files.

 ```python
 #gem5/src/arch/x86/isa/insts/general_purpose/data_transfer/__init__.py